Ahmed-k-qassem/Library_Management/readme.md

 This initial release focuses on core CRUD functionalities and database relationships using Spring Data JPA.

 **Security & Authentication:**
-Currently, the application implements a raw/custom security model via `CustomAuthenticationProvider` and `SecurityConfig` to handle basic user authentication and endpoint protection.
+Currently, the application implements a `SecurityConfig` to handle basic user authentication and endpoint protection.

 ## Roadmap: Upcoming in v2.0